 “Somewhere, something incredible is waiting to be known.” —Sagan

 In the fall semester, first-year students can extend their study of physical science topics including geology and astronomy by undertaking a research project or presentation based on fieldwork done on-site in Arizona.
 With the guidance of natural sciences faculty, students in past years have investigated the controversy over the age of the Grand Canyon, studied fossils in the Kaibab formation, looked for dips the brightness of Boyajian’s Star, and searched for Planet 9 at the Lowell Observatory.
 This inquiry-based study trip is available exclusively to students enrolled in CC 111; application instructions and program information are released shortly after the start of the fall semester.
-For more information, contact Prof. Stevens at firstname.lastname@example.org.
+To learn if the Arizona Trip is being offered in the current academic year, or for more information, contact Prof. Stevens at email@example.com.